learn-co-curriculum/python-p3-intro-to-python/README.md

 environment.
 It also means you'll have a new set of tools and features at your disposal, which is awesome!
 We can use Python to do all sorts of things, like

-- Read and write files
+- Read and write files.
-- Listen for network requests and send responses
+- Listen for network requests and send responses.
-- Connect to a database to access and update data
+- Connect to a database to access and update data.

 Thanks to Python's flexibility, it means we can make all kinds of different applications, not just web applications:

-- Command line interfaces
+- Command line interfaces (CLIs).
-- Web servers
+- Web servers.
-- Games
+- Games.
-- Web scrapers
+- Web scrapers.

 Since you'll be learning a new environment, it's important to familiarize yourself not only with Python's syntax, but also how to run and debug Python